Jack Ashford

-Biography
+Early life

+Ashford was born and raised in Philadelphia.
+He lived with his mother in different relatives' houses, as she did not own a house.
+Ashford attended the Granoff School of Music.

+Career

+Ashford was started out as a vibraphone player.
+His earliest known performance was around 1953, when he toured with The Hamiltones, in Providence, Rhode Island.

-Ashford played tambourine, vibraphone, marimba, maracas, cabasa, bells, chimes, bell tree, finger cymbals, kazoo, triangle, wood block, handclaps, foot stomps and hotel sheet.
+He was noticed by Motown in 1963, and hired as a multi-percussionist.
+Among the percussives Ashford played on records included tambourine, vibraphone, marimba, maracas, cabasa, bells, chimes, bell tree, finger cymbals, kazoo, triangle, wood block, handclaps, foot stomps and hotel sheet.
+He soon became a high-in demand session player, and is said to have played on thousands of Motown songs throughout the 1960s and 1970s.

 His definitive performance is on "War" by Edwin Starr.
-Other notable songs Ashford played tambourine on include "Nowhere to Run" by Martha & the Vandellas, "You Can't Hurry Love" by the Supremes, "Going to a Go-Go" by the Miracles, "I Heard It Through the Grapevine" by Marvin Gaye, and "Don't Leave Me This Way" by Thelma Houston.
+Other notable songs Ashford played tambourine on include "Nowhere to Run" by Martha & the Vandellas, "You Can't Hurry Love" by the Supremes, "Going to a Go-Go" by the Miracles, "I Heard It Through the Grapevine" by Marvin Gaye, "Signed, Sealed, Delivered I'm Yours" by Stevie Wonder, and "Don't Leave Me This Way" by Thelma Houston.
 Influenced by Milt Jackson and Lionel Hampton, he played the vibes on Motown recordings such as the Miracles' "Ooo Baby Baby", the Supremes' "Where Did Our Love Go", and Marvin Gaye's "What's Going On".

+While working at Motown, he founded his own independent production companies and record labels, including Pied Piper and Just Productions.

 In the 1960s and 1970s, Ashford worked closely with singer and songwriter Lorraine Chandler, setting up Pied Piper Productions, and working with her on her own records and those of other musicians in Detroit such as Eddie Parker.

 Ashford moved to Los Angeles in the mid-1970s.
-The early 1980s saw production work from Ashford but it proved to be the end of his career in music.
-However, in 2014, he made a recent appearance on The Secret Sisters' second album Put Your Needle Down.
+He played on two albums for The Mighty Clouds of Joy, a gospel quartet, Kickin' (1975) and Live and Direct (1977).
+His debut solo album was released in 1977.
+The early 1980s saw production work from Ashford but it proved to be the end of his career in music, he moved back to Detroit and retired from music.

+His autobiography, Motown: The View From The Bottom, was released in 2003.
+The Funk Brothers received a star on the Hollywood Walk of Fame, he and Eddie Willis attended the ceremony.
+In 2014, he made a recent appearance on The Secret Sisters' second album Put Your Needle Down.